proinsias/proinsias.github.io/_pages/portfolio/tres/sleuth.md

 -   Sleuth mentioned in the Astronomy Ireland Magazine:
     [Minnow Telescope Finds Massive Planet](https://proinsias.github.io/tres/minnow-telescope-finds-massive-planet).
--   Sleuth plays prominant role in the discovery of [TrES-2](https://proinsias.github.io/portfolio/tres/tres2.html).
+-   Sleuth plays prominent role in the discovery of [TrES-2](https://proinsias.github.io/portfolio/tres/tres2.html).
     TrES-2 is the first known transiting planet in the Kepler field and was at the time the most massive nearby transiting planet!
 -   Sleuth and the